Stektpotet/overkill-engine-II/README.md

 - [X] Text renderer that uses instance rendering to display a string using a single sprite.
 - [X] Transformable GameObjects.
 - [X] Components that are put on GameObjects to give them behaviour.
-- [ ] GameObject transformation hierarchy.
+- [X] GameObject transformation hierarchy.
 A child-GameObject is translated, rotated and scaled by its parent.
+- [ ] ParticleSystem that uses a data driven structure and instance rendering to draw, lots and lots, of particles.
 - [ ] Resource Manager that loads and stores resources like ShaderPrograms and Textures, and hands out references to them.

 ### Structure